-GET HER GOWN FIRST
+GET THE BRIDE’S GOWN FIRST

 Remember that the bride really is the star of this show, so she should get her gown first.
-Once that’s chosen, you can hone in on styles, length, fabrics and colors for the moms.
+Once that’s chosen, you can hone in on styles, lengths, fabrics, and colors for the moms.
 Many brides want their moms in something different from what they are in, and while a personal decision, it helps to know if the bride is in a ball gown or a sheath before the moms get shopping.

-ALLOW TIME FOR MOMS’ GOWN TOO
+ALLOW TIME FOR MOM’S GOWN TOO

 Just like for the bride, the moms need time for alterations and adjustments.
 Start shopping early, and browse online to get a sense of what’s out there before you make appointments.
 Just be sure not to limit yourself in your online search.
-Today’s moms are fitter than ever so search for “evening gowns” or “formal wear”, which will broaden your search and might give you more youthful options you hadn’t otherwise thought of.
+Today’s moms are more trendy than ever so search for “evening gowns” or “formal wear”, which will broaden your search and might give you more youthful options you hadn’t otherwise thought of.

 Also know the styles you prefer that make you most comfortable.
 Love your arms?
 Consider sleeveless.
 Prefer to be more covered up?
-There are many stylish longer sleeved and to-the-floor gowns out there.
+There are many stylish longer-sleeved and to-the-floor gowns out there.
 Play up your attributes and play down the areas you want to cover up and you won’t go wrong.

 CHAT WITH THE MOTHER OF HIS/HER FIANCE